Sylvando: Promotion and reception

 Tim Rogers from Kotaku analyzed Sylvando's appearance and role within Dragon Quest XI in detail, from his introduction where he critiques and deconstructs the “toxic masculinity” of the cowardly Prince Faris, to his fully realized character arc and likeable personality.
 Rogers also highlighted Sylvando's gameplay utility as a versatile and physically strong combatant who has access to a large variety of weapons, and can readily adapt to any playstyle or party member pairings.
 Rogers thought of Sylvando as an unusual character who is not bound by the usual conventions and tropes found in JRPG's: for example, Rogers noted that he is very competent at dealing direct damage to enemies in combat, but players can also use his turn to elevate a weaker party member up to his physical level which in Rogers' view is a self-sacrificing move.
 Rogers suggested that Sylvando's gameplay mechanics allude to his role as an entertainer who can get along with anyone, thus forming "a separately intricate, mechanically crucial battle dynamic with each other character".
 Scott Baird from TheGamer agreed that Sylvando is a powerful party member with access to some of the game's best buff and debuff abilities, which is belied by his character design that is similar to a bard from Dungeons & Dragons.

-Sylvando's perceived sexuality had been the subject of discussion as it is not outright confirmed if he is gay or not.
+Sylvando's perceived sexuality had been the subject of discussion.
 Olivares considered Sylvando's presentation to be a "very respectful portrayal of an openly gay character".
 Moore observed that while his sexuality is "not specifically defined in game, it remains ambiguous throughout", and claimed that the game never veers into harmful stereotyping.
 Baird emphasized that players took a liking to the character, even though there were early concerns about potential pushback against a "flamboyant character with a queer-coded personality" by the series' fanbase prior to the release of Dragon Quest XI.
 Rogers noted that Sylvando is a character who can use a "manly" sword as well as a whip, a stereotypically "girly" weapon according to JRPG tropes.
 Shive highlighted a particularly memorable scene for him in the game's second act, where Sylvando saves a non-player character after making a big spectacle of his reappearance as the leader of a parade of revelers, which ends with Sylvando bestowing the Luminary a feathered frock called a "Mardi Garb" to wear.